kbonna/reinforcement-learning/README.md

 # reinforcement_learning
-Bunch of reinforcement learning examples and algorithms.
+Bunch of custom reinforcement learning example problems and algorithm used to solve that problems.
+All problems are formalized under Markov Decision Process (MDP) framework.